 Part of the show Science Question and Answer - New Horizons Mission

-Andrew in Essex asked:
+Andrew, in Essex. asked:

-Inside a metal like iron there are lots of tiny little magnets, but to start off with they're all pointing in different directions.
+Inside a metal like iron there are lots of tiny little magnets [called dipoles]; to start off with, they're all pointing in different directions.
 It's like if you had a load of magnets inside a big bucket: they'd all be pointing in a random way.
-What you need to do to make it into a magnet is to line up all those tiny magnets.
+What you need to do to make them into a magnet is to line up all those tiny magnets [dipoles].
 The way you do it is to heat up the material, which allows all the mini magnets to move around.
 You then put a big magnetic field around it.
-This causes all the little magnets to line up, as you may have seen compasses do in a magnetic field.
-If you then cool it down in that magnetic field they'll all be lined up and you'll have what you think of as a permanent magnet.
+This causes all the little magnet dipoles to line up, as you may have seen compasses do in a magnetic field.
+If you then cool down the material in that magnetic field, the dipoles will all be lined up and you'll have what you think of as a permanent magnet.

 Of the elements in the periodic table, iron, nickel, aluminium and cobolt can be made into magnets.
 These latter elements are referred to as al-ni-co.
 They have what is called a high coercivity, which means that, once magnetised, they have a strong tendency to remain magnetic.

 Some of the rare Earth elements are also used to make magnets.
 These include neodymium and samarium.